dlhamilton/Whats-Cooking/README.md

 Using the cloud and airy features to crop and focus on the right elements of an image when I use uploads it https://cloudinary.com/documentation/django_image_manipulation

+image Zoom:
+When you click on an image it will become a model which takes up the screen so you can see the image better.

+Splide
+There will not be a repeat of items in the Splide
 ***

 ## Testing